Nootropic profile

 Melatonin is a hormone naturally produced by the pineal gland that regulates the sleep-wake cycle.
 Supplemental melatonin is widely used to improve sleep onset, quality, and circadian rhythm alignment - with emerging evidence for neuroprotective and antioxidant benefits.

-The key benefits of Melatonin include: Anxiety & Calm, Longevity, Mood, Sleep, Stress Relief.
+The main benefits people report from Melatonin are: Anxiety & Calm, Longevity, Mood, Sleep, Stress Relief.

 Log in to leave a comment.